dboyd13/DSVR/README.md

                   DHCP Client         SSH server
                    NAT (Hide)         VPN gateway

-10) Power-up the RPi, whilst it's booting power-down and power-up both your Modem/CE and your Router/Access Point
+13) Power-up the RPi, whilst it's booting power-down and power-up both your Modem/CE and your Router/Access Point
-11) Wait a while for things to come up, I'd guess around 3-5mins
+14) Wait a while for things to come up, I'd guess around 3-5mins
-12) On your Router/Access Point verify that the WAN interface has received a DHCP lease from the RPi, something in the 10.254.254.x range
+15) On your Router/Access Point verify that the WAN interface has received a DHCP lease from the RPi, something in the 10.254.254.x range
-13) Verify that the internet is still working from your client machines.
+16) Verify that the internet is still working from your client machines.
 If not wait a while longer, else something has gone wrong.
-14) Verify you can ssh to your RPi - ssh pi@10.254.254.254, verify that the RPi can access the internet both via IP and DNS.
+17) Verify you can ssh to your RPi - ssh pi@10.254.254.254, verify that the RPi can access the internet both via IP and DNS.
-15) Verify that you pass the ShieldsUp! (www.grc.com/shieldsup) stealth test, this is to test the SPI firewall is functional.
+18) Verify that you pass the ShieldsUp! (www.grc.com/shieldsup) 'All Service Ports' stealth test, this is to test the SPI firewall is functional.

 The device should be a functional pass-through router/firewall at this point, see the next section to setup per-site VPNs.